Top 5 Signs Your Tap Water Needs Filtration in 2026

 3. Changes in Taste

 Another hint that there’s a problem with your tap water may be the taste it leaves in your mouth.
 Good tap water should taste neutral and not leave an aftertaste.
-If you’re experiencing a metallic, salty, or chemical-treated aftertaste to your water, it’s probably best to invest in a filtration system to reduce the amount, if not to eliminate this problem!
+If you’re experiencing a metallic, salty, or chemical-treated aftertaste in your water, it’s probably best to invest in a filtration system to reduce, if not eliminate, this problem!

 Why Does Tap Water Taste Weird?

 Chlorine Taste: The most common culprit of tap water bitterness, however, is chlorine.
 Water supplies are treated with chlorine to kill dangerous bacteria.
-Despite the fact that it does a good job of keeping your water clean, it frequently imparts a harsh, chemical-like flavor that most folks find to be rather unpleasant.
+Despite doing a good job of keeping your water clean, it often imparts a harsh, chemical-like flavor that most folks find rather unpleasant.

-Metallic Flavor: The metallic or bitter taste of the tap water can mean your home’s water has iron, copper, or zinc metals in a dissolved state.
-These metals can be leached into the water from old pipes, especially in homes that have aging plumbing.
+Metallic Flavor: A metallic or bitter taste in tap water can indicate that your home’s water contains dissolved iron, copper, or zinc.
+These metals can leach into water from old pipes, especially in homes with aging plumbing.

 Salty: The salty taste of water means that it probably has a high level of sodium or other minerals.
 This frequently happens in locations with naturally brackish water supplies or where salt is added to water for treatment.